xgu1-ds/Machine-Learning-Home-Credit-Default-Risk-HCDR-/Pipeline.md

 * **Categorial pipeline** - This pipeline will inlcude but not limited to encoding categorical features using OneHotEncoding() and imputing missing values using SimpleImputer().
-* **Pre-Processing pipeline** - A prep-processing step can be included to transform different columns and add new features.
-The pipeline will be built using ColumnTransformer() and will include custom transformation steps whih can be fed into the pipeline directly.
+* **Pre-Processing pipeline** - A prep-processing step will combine the numerical and categorical pipeline and also include steps to
+  transform different columns, feature engineering wo add new features from different datastes.
+The pipeline will be built using ColumnTransformer() and will include custom transformation steps which can be fed into the pipeline directly.
-* **Model pipeline** - Finally the model pipeline will combine the the above created pre-processing pipeline and the actual algorithm being used for classification.
+* **Model pipeline** - Finally the model pipeline will combine above created pre-processing pipeline and the actual algorithm being used for classification.

 Data will be fitted into the final model pipeline and transformed